dylankfernandes/spam-classifier/hosting.md

 1. Use a better model (neural net, SVM, etc.)
 2. Use a different metric of accuracy (area under the precision recall curve, etc.)
-3. Have fun with it!
+3. Show confidence level of classification